JW26T-Prj/FunCorpModules/README.md

-# Welcome to the Jessiewind26's Funcorp Modules folder.
+# Welcome to the Jessiewind26's Public Modules folder.

 **From day February 05, 2024, all modules managed by Spectra_phantom#6089 have several restrictions for FunCorp members.
 If a FunCorp member try to run one of your modules, the game can be turned off anytime.**